 No. The limit of three attempts for any one course will include all attempts whether they occurred before the Fall 2017 effective date of the policy or not.
 Thus, if you have attempted a course three or more times before Fall 2017, you would no longer be eligible to register for that course beginning with Fall 2017.

-8. If a student has already had three or more class grades excluded from his or her gpa under the former repeat policy, will he or she be eligible to have additional repeated grades excluded from his or her gpa under the new Academic Forgiveness Policy, which begins in Fall 2017?
+8. If a student has already had three or more class grades excluded from his or her gpa under the former repeat policy, will he or she be eligible to have additional repeated grades excluded from his or her gpa under the new Academic Forgiveness Policy, which began in Fall 2017?

 Yes.
 Each undergraduate student will have the opportunity to have three class grades excluded from the calculation of his or her gpa beyond those excluded prior to Fall 2017.
 Thus, the additional three would result from repeated classes occurring Fall 2017 or later.